 Zain Shauk is a reporter covering the energy industry for Bloomberg News in Houston.
 He previously worked for the Houston Chronicle as an energy reporter and a general assignment reporter.
 Zain has also reported for newspapers in suburban Los Angeles and Amman, Jordan.
 He has covered crime, politics, NASA, small businesses, education and health care, among other issues.
 He is a Los Angeles native and a graduate of the University of Southern California’s Annenberg School for Communication and Journalism.

-Sachin Shenolikar is a Senior Editor at Sports Illustrated Kids, where he oversees the magazine’s NBA, NFL, and college sports beats.
+Sachin Shenolikar is currently senior editor at Group SJR.
+Formerly a senior editor at Sports Illustrated Kids, he oversaw the magazine’s NBA, NFL and college sports beats.
 He is also a former board member of AAJA’s NY chapter and co-chair of Time Inc.’s Asian American Association (A3).